finbourne/lusid-sdk-java/sdk/docs/CutLabelDefinitionsApi.md

     CutLabelDefinitionsApi apiInstance = new CutLabelDefinitionsApi(defaultClient);
-    String code = "code_example"; // String | The Code of the Cut Label that is being queried OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The time at which to get the Cut Label try {
+    String code = "code_example"; // String | The Code of the Cut Label that is being queried OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The time at which to get the Cut Label try {
       CutLabelDefinition result = apiInstance.getCutLabelDefinition(code, asAt);
       System.out.println(result);